Best Buy focuses on growth, bets on appliances

 Analysts expect third-quarter earnings per share to rise 16 percent to 34.9 cents on sales of $8.83 billion, according to Thomson Reuters I/B/E/S.

-Target Corp (TGT.N), Macy’s Inc (M.N) and other retailers have indicated consumer caution going into the last quarter of the year, but home improvement chains have bucked the trend, in a potentially positive sign for Best Buy.
+Target Corp, Macy’s Inc and other retailers have indicated consumer caution going into the last quarter of the year, but home improvement chains have bucked the trend, in a potentially positive sign for Best Buy.

 Appliances have emerged as one the fastest-growing segments within the company, with 19 quarters of comparable sales growth.